bas-org/bas-org.github.io/index.md

 ---
 {% include JB/setup %}

 Welcome to the Bangalore Astronomical Society.
-Our website is under construction.
-In the meantime, some useful links, information and announcements are being put up on this "makeshift" website.

 ![](assets/images/bas_yelagiri_jan_2013_480.jpg)

 ## The Google Group

-BAS Primary channel of discussion and activity is our Google Group.

-[Click here](https://groups.google.com/group/b-a-s) to go to the group's home page to view the archives and to subscribe yourself to it (for free).
+The primary channel for discussion is our mailing list.
+You can visit the list's [home page](https://groups.google.com/group/b-a-s) to browse the archives and to subscribe yourself.

-The Google group is very active, with some months seeing more than 700 messages.
+The mailing list is very active, with some months seeing more than 700 messages.
 Feel free to post your questions / queries there.

-## Posts
+## Posts and articles

+Posts and articles written by BAS members:

 <ul class="posts">
   {% for post in site.posts %}